-The Asthma Policy will be accessible to all staff and the school community via the school's website.
+This Policy will be accessible to all staff and the community through school's website.
 Hard copies can be obtained through the school office.
-This policy will be reviewed on a two-yearly cycle.
+This policy will be reviewed on an annual cycle.
 It will be monitored throughout this period by the school's leadership team, The Board of Trustees and the person responsible for medical conditions in school: Karen Woodyatt.

-This policy will be reviewed and approved by the Board of Trustees every two years.
+This policy will be reviewed and approved by the Board of Trustees every year.